kubeshop/testkube-docs/docs/articles/remote-workflow-execution.md

 ```

 The following changes were made:
-- a `mkdir /data/artifacts` command to create a folder for artifacts
+- a `mkdir /data/artifacts` command to create a folder for artifacts.
-- additional `-d --download-dir /data/artifacts` arguments to the `testkube run tw` command
+- additional `-d --download-dir /data/artifacts` arguments to the `testkube run tw` command.
-- an `artifacts` property telling Testkube where to find the downloaded artifacts [Learn More](/articles/test-workflows-artifacts)
+- an `artifacts` property telling Testkube where to find the downloaded artifacts [Learn More](/articles/test-workflows-artifacts).

 The following example output is from a remote Playwright test that was configured to generate both reports and traces: